kinskiwu/kinskiwu/README.md

 <br/>

-🎭 Fun Facts:
+🎭 Fun Facts about me:
-<p>Outside of software engineering, I enjoy hanging upside down from an aerial apparatus to explore the world from a unique perspective 🤸🏻‍♀️, hiking in Mount Kurama in Kyoto in search of the mystical Tengu 👺, and finding solace in solving puzzles on artificial rock formations 🧗🏻
+<p>Outside of software engineering, I enjoy hanging upside down from an aerial apparatus to explore the world from a unique perspective 🤸🏻‍♀️, hiking in Mount Kurama in Kyoto in search of the mystical Tengu 👺, and finding solace in solving puzzles on artificial rock formations 🧗🏻‍♀️
 </p>

 <br/>